 Quilled Gardens of Versailles

-Sandra Fernandes, owner of Small Impressions, a custom invitation company in Toronto, Canada wrote to tell me that she had stumbled upon All Things Paper last summer and became hooked on paper quilling.
+Sandra Fernandes, owner of Small Impressions [site no longer available], a custom invitation company in Toronto, Canada wrote to tell me that she had stumbled upon All Things Paper last summer and consequently had become hooked on paper quilling.
 That was lovely to hear, but hang on... there's more to the story!

 The reason she found her way to ATP was that she had been asked to take part in a feature photoshoot for Wedluxe Magazine.
 The intriguing concept was a wedding based on Vatel, a movie that portrays the decadent lifestyle of the upper crust in 17th century France.
 Sandra's task was to create a unique escort card table based on a painting of the gardens of Versailles.